-• UGN-102 (VesiGel) Clinical Development:
+UGN-102 Clinical Development:

-- Successful Investigational New Drug (IND) application for UGN-102 for the treatment of LG NMIBC in Q2 2018. - Initiated Phase 2b single-arm, open-label, multi-center trial designed to assess the efficacy and safety of UGN-102 as a potential first-line chemoablation agent in the treatment of patients with LG NMIBC at risk for recurrence. - There are currently no drugs approved by the FDA as first-line treatment for NMIBC, and only three drugs have been approved by the FDA, all as adjuvant treatments, following TURBT (transurethral resection of bladder tumor). - In 2012, the annual incidence of urothelial bladder cancer was 80,000 in the United States with a prevalence of 700,0001.
-NMIBC accounts for approximately 80% of all new cases of bladder cancer diagnosed in the United States each year, with the majority of patients experiencing life-long, repetitive surgical treatment for cancer recurrence.
+- UroGen is enrolling patients as part of its Phase 2b single-arm, open-label, multi-center trial designed to assess the efficacy and safety of UGN-102 (mitomycin gel) for intravesical instillation as a potential first-line chemoablation agent in the treatment of patients with LG Non-Muscle Invasive Bladder Cancer (NMIBC) at risk for recurrence. - Initial data from the trial is expected in 1H 2019. - Similar to LG UTUC, there are currently no drugs approved by the FDA as first-line treatment for NMIBC, and only three drugs have been approved by the FDA, all as adjuvant treatments, following TURBT (transurethral resection of bladder tumor).